sebkaster/CarND-Advanced-Lane-Lines/writeup.md

 The thresholding is performed in the `color_selection()` function.

-I used a combination of the HSL and YUC colorspace.
+I used a combination of the HSL and YUV colorspace.
 Lane lines can be yellow or white.
 Therefore, I extracted these two colors from the image.

 HSL (white and yellow):
 For the white color, I chose high light value (205 - 255).
 I did not filter hue and saturation values.